1995kruti/any-post-slider/README.txt

 === Any Post Slider ===
-Contributors: krutimodi, pateljaymin, ipsmayur, thakordarshil
+Contributors: itpathsolutions, krutimodi, pateljaymin, thakordarshil, mayur8991
-Tags: sliders , post sliders , custom post type sliders , carousel Requires at least: 4.7 or higher
+Tags: sliders , post sliders , custom post type sliders , carousel , post grid Requires at least: 4.7 or higher
-Tested up to: 5.9.2
+Tested up to: 6.0
 Requires PHP: 5.6 or higher
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Responsive Slider Solution for Any Posts Of WordPress

 == Description ==
 Any Post Slider is the most powerful WordPress plugin to create sliders.
 Fully responsive and works with any WordPress theme.
-It Creates Amazing Sliders for Any Post Types.
+To create amazing sliders in minimum time and can be run in any WordPress theme.
+Easy to use and Manageable sliders settings.
+Use it anywhere in the website.

 = Features =
-* Fully Responsive
+* Fully responsive
-* Create Unlimited Sliders For Any Post Types
+* Custom post types Supported
+* Create unlimited sliders for any post types
-* Easy To Use
+* Easy to use
-* Three Beautiful Layout (More Layout Coming Soon)
+* Three beautiful layouts (More layout coming soon)
-* Working With Any Theme
+* Working with any theme
-* Manageable Options
+* Manageable options
+* Touch swipe, Mousewheel Scroll, Keyboard navigations
-* RTL Support
+* RTL support

 == Installation ==
 1. Upload `any-post-slider` to the `/wp-content/plugins/` directory.